North Mitrovica: Demographics

 According to the 2011 estimations by the Government of Kosovo, North Mitrovica has 3,393 households and 12,326 inhabitants.

 In 2015, according to a report by OSCE, the population of North Mitrovica Municipality stands at 29,460 inhabitants.

 Ethnic groups

 The majority of North Mitrovica municipality is composed of Kosovo Serbs with more than 22,530 inhabitants (76.4%).
 Also, 4,900 (16.6%) Kosovo Albanians and 2,000 others live in the municipality.

+In North Mitrovica, according to the Update 2009, conducted by Kosovo Agency of Statistics, Serbs and other ethnic groups make up 92.97% or 11,459 inhabitants, while 7.03% or 867 were Albanians.
+Since North Mitrovica did not participate in population census conducted in April, 2011, the data is taken from the update 2008–2009 by Kosovo Agency of Statistics which is considered as official by Kosovo government.
+However, other different institutions have done other estimates that came up with different data.

 The ethnic composition of the municipality of North Mitrovica, including IDPs:

 Culture and education

 North Mitrovica currently represents the most important political, cultural, educational and health centres for Serbs in Kosovo.
 It is the largest urban area in Kosovo where Serbs form the ethnic majority.
 The University of Priština is located in the area, having relocated from Pristina to Mitrovica during the Kosovo War.
 In 2013, after November elections in Kosovo, North Mitrovica officially became a separate municipality.